openacid/slim/README.md

         `SlimTrie` has no gap between its in-memory layout and its on-disk layout or transport presentation.
-        Unlike other data-structure such as the popular [red-black-tree][], which is design for in-memory use only and requires additional work to persisting it or transport it.
+        Unlike other data-structure such as the popular [red-black-tree][], which is designed for in-memory use only and requires additional work to persist or transport it.

     -   **Loosely coupled design**: index logic and data storage is completely separated.